-- Shackles, straight and curved, grade 6, to DIN EN 13889 with marking, with type X threaded bolt (with hexagonal head, hexagonal splint nut) if used with dynamic loads (e.g. for suspension of loudspeakers) - High-strength shackle, grade 8, to DIN EN 1677-1 - Quick link for operation of lifting equipment, non-standard (safety factor 5), marked with load-bearing capacity - Quick link for event equipment (safety factor 10) to DIN 56927 with marking - Turnbuckles with closed eyes to DIN 1480, marked with load-bearing capacity, only with safety splint and safety nut if used with dynamic loads - Suspension ring/link (closed O-ring) marked with load-bearing capacity, or with manufacturer's data sheet - Shortening clutch with safety element to prevent unintentional unhooking, e.g. locking pins
+- Shackles, straight and curved, grade 6, to DIN EN 13889 with marking, with type X threaded bolt (with hexagonal head, hexagonal splint nut) if used with dynamic loads (e.g. for suspension of loudspeakers) - High-strength shackle, grade 8, to DIN EN 1677-1 - Quick link for operation of lifting equipment, non-standard (safety factor 5), marked with load-bearing capacity - Quick link for event equipment (safety factor 10) to DIN 56927 with marking - Turnbuckles with closed eyes to DIN 1480, marked with load-bearing capacity, only with safety splint and safety nut if used with dynamic loads (e.g. for suspension of loudspeakers) - Closed O-ring marked with load-bearing capacity, or with manufacturer's data sheet - Shortening clutch with safety element to prevent unintentional unhooking, e.g. locking pins